Experts to comb site of plane crash in northern Greece

 Associated Press

-PALAIOCHORI, Greece (AP) — Experts were poised to search the site of an airplane crash in northern Greece early Sunday to determine what kind of cargo it carried.
+PALAIOCHORI, Greece (AP) — Experts were poised to investigate the site of a plane crash in northern Greece Sunday to determine whether any dangerous chemicals or explosive cargo remains.

+The An-12 cargo plane smashed into fields between two villages late Saturday.
+Local residents reported seeing a fireball and hearing explosions for two hours after the crash.
+A plume of white smoke was still rising from the front end of the plane on Sunday morning.

+Serbian Defense Minister Nebojsa Stefanovic told a news conference Sunday that all eight crewmembers were killed.
+He said the plane was carrying 11.5 tons of Serbian-made mortar ammunition to Bangladesh, which was the buyer.
+It had taken off from the Serbian city of Nis and had been due to make a stopover in Amman, Jordan.

 The plane is a Soviet-era four-engine turboprop cargo carrier.